Ornate & decorative resting places for the dead.

 Making the cremains a visual focal point was key.
 Allowing the ashes to be exposed and unhidden creates an opening for conversation and reflection and gets us thinking and talking about our relationship with death.
 Given the reluctance of our death-phobic culture to openly discuss issues around mortality, ashes as a visual centerpiece can provoke illuminating and expansive dialogue and thought.

-Attempting to recreate the sketches, in 2016, I began putting the spirit houses together using upcycled materials locally sourced along with mixed media; paint, fibre, sculpted clay, precious and semi-precious gemstones, fur, leather, glitter and wild gathered bone and snakeskin.
-Each urn is a sculptural work of art, unique and highly delicate, taking several weeks to create.
+Attempting to recreate the sketches, in 2016, I began putting the spirit houses together using upcycled materials locally sourced along with mixed media; paint, fibre, sculpted clay, precious and semi-precious gemstones, leather, glitter and wild gathered bone, fur and snakeskin.
+Each urn is a sculptural work of art, one of a kind and highly delicate, taking several weeks to create.
 As such, they are produced in limited quantities each year.

 Sylvia Elysiana, holistic therapist & death doula